-Bill C-47 proposes several administrative changes which will require many taxpayers and tax preparers to increase their use of CRA’s electronic services.
+Bill C-47 includes several administrative changes which will require many taxpayers and tax preparers to increase their use of CRA’s electronic services.
 The bill includes changes to:

 - Electronic payments: Requires taxpayers to make payments over $10,000 to the CRA electronically, effective January 1, 2024, except for remitters or payors who can’t “reasonably” remit the payment electronically.
 A $100 penalty would apply to each failure to comply.

 - Electronic filing thresholds for corporate income tax returns: Requires all corporations to file their income tax returns electronically, starting with tax years beginning after 2023 by eliminating the $1 million gross revenue threshold.
 A $1,000 penalty would apply for failing to comply.

 - Electronic filing thresholds for tax preparers: Reduces mandatory electronic filing thresholds for professional tax preparers to five (from 10) for corporate and personal income tax returns per year and introduces a mandatory electronic filing threshold of five returns per year for trust returns, effective January 1, 2024.